Regular readers will know that The Escape Artist grew up in a tiny village in the back end of nowhere in rural Cambridgeshire.

-- “Away from” motivation is how we are repelled by things that we fear, distrust or dislike.
-The Escape Artist never inherited any money but he did inherit a fear of poverty.
+- “Away from” motivation comes from things we fear, distrust or dislike.
+I never inherited any money but I did inherit a fear of poverty and being homeless.

 In my teenage years, the economic reforms of the early 1980s were beginning to pay dividends…and the benefits were becoming obvious….at least in London.
 There were plenty of pictures of stockbrokers in dinner jackets / ballgowns doing bicep curls with bricksized mobile phones and champagne glasses.
 What was not to like??